macroenergy/Dolphyn.jl/docs/src/hsc_data_documentation.md

 #### 3.1.2 HSC_emissions.csv

-Reports CO2 emissions for each zone and each hour by H$_2$ Resources; an annual sum row will be provided (in tonnes).
+Reports CO2 emissions for each zone and each hour by H$_2$ Resources; an annual sum row will be provided (in MW).

 #### 3.1.4 HSC_nse.csv